Upload-ready bundle preview

 FAQs (Frequently Asked Questions repeater)

 For many people, yes — at least partially.
-People with both depression and alcohol use disorder who achieved continuous abstinence were more than seven times more likely to see their depression remit than those who kept drinking [gopaldas-2025-subgroups-anxiety-depression].
-About 70% of people show significant symptom improvement with abstinence alone.
-However, roughly 5–6% maintain high depressive symptoms even through sustained abstinence [gopaldas-2025-subgroups-anxiety-depression].
-If your depression doesn't lift after a period of not drinking, that's a signal it needs its own targeted treatment — not a sign that something is uniquely wrong with you.
+Research shows that people with alcohol use disorder who achieve continuous abstinence are 7.58 times more likely to see their depression remit than those who keep drinking.
+About 70% of people in early abstinence show rapid improvement in depressive symptoms.
+However, roughly 5–6% maintain high depressive symptoms even after stopping, which suggests their depression is independent and needs its own treatment.
+If your depression isn't lifting after several weeks of not drinking, that's a signal to seek evaluation for independent major depressive disorder.

-Should I treat depression or alcohol use disorder first?
+Should I treat the depression or the drinking first?

-The evidence supports treating both at the same time rather than in sequence.
-Treating depression alone does not reliably reduce alcohol use [devido-2012-treatment-depressed-alcoholic], and waiting for alcohol use to resolve before addressing depression leaves a treatable condition untreated and keeps the feedback loop running.
-Integrated treatment — therapy and, where appropriate, medication targeting both conditions simultaneously — produces better outcomes than a one-at-a-time approach [gopaldas-2025-subgroups-anxiety-depression].
-Talk to your provider about a plan that addresses both.
+Neither — the evidence supports treating both at the same time.
+Treating depression alone does not reliably reduce alcohol use; a randomized controlled trial found that even when depression improved significantly with therapy, drinking patterns stayed the same.
+And waiting for alcohol use to resolve before treating depression leaves a serious condition untreated while the feedback loop continues.
+Integrated treatment programs that address both conditions simultaneously produce better outcomes than sequential approaches.

 How do I know if my depression is caused by drinking or is a separate condition?

-Antidepressants — particularly SSRIs — are a reasonable treatment for independent depression in people with alcohol use disorder, but they shouldn't be expected to significantly reduce drinking on their own.
-A network meta-analysis found only low confidence for a modest reduction in alcohol use alongside depression improvement, and very low confidence in remission estimates for either condition [green-2023-closing-care-gap].
-Antidepressants work best as part of an integrated plan that also directly addresses alcohol use through therapy and, where appropriate, medications like naltrexone or acamprosate.
+Probably not on their own.
+Antidepressants are a reasonable treatment for independent depression in people with alcohol use disorder, but the evidence does not support expecting them to meaningfully reduce drinking.
+A network meta-analysis found only low confidence for a modest reduction in alcohol use with SSRIs, and very low confidence for full remission from either condition with any single medication.
+Medications specifically approved for alcohol use disorder — like naltrexone or acamprosate — are more directly targeted at reducing drinking and can be used alongside antidepressants.

 Reviewer panel — not part of the published page